nameera-khan/Time_series_forecasting/README.md

 # Machine-learning-projects
 A repository for machine learning models using real world data.
-1. Weather prediction for Dubai using historical data from 1983 to 2022.
-Model used : Ridge regression.
-2. Search engine for book titles for the reader in me.
-Data overview from https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home.
-- The initial step to a book recommendation system to experiment the differences between content based recommendation and collaborative recommendation.
-3. Content based book recommendation system.
-4. Sentiment Analysis for NYT headlines using VADER analysis - polarity prediction of the headlines.
+1. Sentiment Analysis for NYT headlines using VADER analysis - polarity prediction of the headlines.
 - NYT API extraction using ConfigParser.
 - Separating stopwords from the headlines to predict the polarity.

+2. Instagram reach forecasting using instagram user data - https://thecleverprogrammer.com/2023/04/24/instagram-reach-forecasting-using-python/
+   - Instagram reach forecasting - differentiation between ARIMA and SARIMA models
+   - Use of Long Short Term Memory for forecasting.
+   - Libraries used - Pandas, Numpy, Matplotlib, Plotly, PyTorch